When it comes to asking the important question 'are you okay?' fear can get in the way.

 'If they don't feel comfortable [talking about their feelings] just encourage them to connect and talk about other things, random stuff.'

-Writer and comedian JC Clapham lost his dad to suicide and has experienced depression, he suggests that the four-letter campaign name gives you exactly what to say: 'remember, your fear of asking is probably far less than the difficulty the person is going through.'
+Writer and comedian JC Clapham lost his dad to suicide and has experienced depression, he suggests that the four-letter campaign name gives you exactly what to say.

 I wouldn't want to make it worse